 Of these, county-level data are available for all but AQI Days and Impaired Streams, which are available only at larger regional scales.
-While multi-year trend data are not available for per capita onroad vehicular NOx emissions, the Cleveland County rate (62.4) was below the Charlotte regional average (82.8).
-Per capita average daily water consumption decreased 36% from 1992 to 2002.
-The per capita average annual amount of solid waste sent to landfills decreased slightly from 2004 to 2006, and then increased 32% from 2006 to 2007.
-Developed acres per person in Cleveland County showed an eight-fold increase between 1976 and 2006, while future projections expect a much slower increase from 2010 to 2030.
+While multi-year trend data for per capita on-road vehicular NOx emissions are not available, the 2002 Union County rate (58.3) is lower than the average for the Charlotte region (82.8).
+Per capita average daily water consumption decreased 17% from 1992 to 2002.
+The per capita average annual amount of solid waste sent to landfills increased 32% from 2004 to 2007.
+Developed acres per person in Union County rose 780% from 1976 to 1996 and continued to grow at a slower rate of 9% over the next decade through 2006.
+The number of developed acres per person is projected to decline 15% through 2030.